jqk6/30-Days-Of-cpp/Day 10/Readme.md

 **What is Structures ?**
 >It is a user defined data type which is available in C++ (not present in JAVA).
 >And it is used to compile heterogenous data types.
-Structures are different from arrays because in **arrays** we store similar datatype elements on the other when we want to compile different datatypes elements together we use **Structures**.
+Structures are different from arrays because in **arrays** we store similar datatype elements on the otherhand when we want to compile different datatypes elements together we use **Structures**.

 ```c++